Allium, Alliaceae, chives, leeks, disulfides, thiosulfates, garlic, garlic powder, onion powder, dehydrated onions

-Onions, garlic, chives, and leeks are of the Allium family, and are poisonous to both dogs and cats.
-Garlic is considered to be about 5X as potent as onions.
-Certain breeds and species seem to be more sensitive: Japanese breeds of dogs (e.g., Akita, Shiba Inu) and cats.
-Onion and garlic poisoning results in oxidative damage to the red blood cells (making the red blood cells more likely to rupture) and gastroenteritis (e.g., nausea, oral irritation, drooling, abdominal pain, vomiting, diarrhea).
-Other clinical signs of anemia may be seen, and include lethargy, pale gums, an elevated heart rate, an increased respiratory rate, weakness, exercise intolerance, and collapse.
-Onion and garlic poisoning may have a delayed onset, and clinical signs may not be apparent for several days.
+Onions, garlic, chives, and leeks are part of the Allium family and are poisonous to both dogs and cats.
+Garlic is considered to be about 5-times as potent as onion.
+Certain breeds and species are more sensitive, including cats and Japanese breeds of dogs (e.g., Akita, Shiba Inu).
+Toxic doses of onion and garlic can cause oxidative damage to the red blood cells (making the red blood cells more likely to rupture) and gastroenteritis (e.g., nausea, oral irritation, drooling, abdominal pain, vomiting, diarrhea).
+Other clinical signs of anemia can also occur and include lethargy, pale gums, increased heart rate, increased respiratory rate, weakness, exercise intolerance, and collapse.
+Onion and garlic poisoning may have a delayed onset and clinical signs may not be apparent for several days.

 The content of this page is not veterinary advice.
 A number of factors (amount of substance ingested, size of the animal, allergies, etc.) determine what is toxic to a particular pet.
 If you think your pet has eaten something potentially toxic, call Pet Poison Helpline or seek immediate veterinary treatment.